-There is no dress code for St Paul’s Cathedral.
-Visitors to the Cathedral can wear whatever suits them.
+There is no obligatory dress code for St Paul’s Cathedral in London.

 St Paul’s Cathedral FAQs

-Visitors to this landmark London Cathedral have lots of questions.
+Visitors to this London Cathedral have lots of questions.

-The present St Paul’s Cathedral is a masterpiece designed and conceptualized by Britain’s most famous architect, Sir Christopher Wren.
+The present St Paul’s Cathedral is a masterpiece designed and conceptualised by Britain’s most famous architect, Sir Christopher Wren.

 This is the fourth Cathedral to be standing on the site.

 The current structure was built between 1675 and 1710 after the earlier Cathedral was destroyed in the great fire of London